percona/pxb-docs/docs/howtos/recipes_xbk_partition.md

-# Backing Up and Restoring Individual Partitions
+# Back up and restore individual partitions

 Percona XtraBackup lets you back up individual partitions because partitions are regular tables with specially formatted names.
 The only